-The District will actively inform families and the public each year of basic information about this policy, including its content, any updates to the policy and implementation status.
-The District will make this information available via the district website and/or district-wide communications.
-The District will provide as much information as possible about the school nutrition environment.
-This will include a summary of the District's events or activities related to wellness policy implementation.
-Annually, the District will also publicize the name and contact information of the District/school officials leading and coordinating the committee, as well as information on how the public can get involved with the school wellness committee.
+The district will actively inform families and the public each year of basic information about this policy, including its content, any updates to the policy and implementation status.
+The district will make this information available via the district website and/or district-wide communications.
+The district will provide as much information as possible about the school nutrition environment.
+This will include a summary of the district's events or activities related to wellness policy implementation.
+Annually, the District will also publicize the name and contact information of the district/school officials leading and coordinating the committee, as well as information on how the public can get involved with the school wellness committee.

+III.
 Triennial Progress Assessments

-At least once every three years, the District will evaluate compliance with the wellness policy to assess the implementation of the policy and include:
+At least once every three years, the district will evaluate compliance with the wellness policy to assess the implementation of the policy and include:

-- The extent to which schools under the jurisdiction of the District are in compliance with the wellness policy; - The extent to which the District's wellness policy compares to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the District's wellness policy.
+- The extent to which schools under the jurisdiction of the district are in compliance with the wellness policy; - The extent to which the district's wellness policy compares to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the district's wellness policy.

-The position/person responsible for managing the triennial assessment and contact information is: Ana Hernandez, District Nurse - 661-720-5296 or ahernandez1@djuhsd.org
+The position/person responsible for managing the triennial assessment and contact information is: Rene Ayon, Director of Student Services - 661-720-4113 or rayon@djuhsd.org